serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 OK, it looked easy, but i'll be honest, we are not even half the way.

-That *New MovieCast* button doesn't work, need to define a dialog for it, the grid columns are not  what i'd like them to be and the field and button titles are not so user friendly...
+That *New MovieCast* button doesn't work, need to define a dialog for it.
+The grid columns are not what i'd like them to be and the field and button titles are not so user friendly...

-Also as this is not an integrated feature (yet), i have to handle a bit more plumbing like loading and saving cast list on server side.
+Also we'll have to handle a bit more plumbing like loading and saving cast list on server side.

 ### Configuring MovieCastEditor to Use MovieCastEditDialog